biojava/biojava.github.io/wiki/BioJava:CookBook4.0.md

     database?](BioJava:CookBook:PDB:hibernate "wikilink")
 -   [How can I load data from the SCOP classification?](BioJava:CookBook:PDB:SCOP "wikilink")
+-   [How can I work with the Berkeley version of SCOP?](BioJava:CookBook:PDBP:BerkeleySCOP "wikilink")
 -   [How can I find residues binding a ligand?](BioJava:CookBook:PDB:ligands "wikilink")